boomernag/feel-so-good/README.md

 #### Checkout Success page
 - The paragraph with a Thank you message is displayed on the top of the page to inform a user that the payment was processed and the email was sent to the user's email.
-- The 3 sections **Order info**, **Shipping details** and **Order Summary** contain all the information about the completed order.
+- The **Order details** section contains all the information about the completed order.
 - **Keep shopping** button redirects user to the Products page.
-- For logged-in users there's a button **View full order history** that takes users to the order history page.

 #### Profile page
 Profle feature is available only for **authenticated** users.
 - Profile page contains **Personal info** section (username and email displayed).
 Also it contains 2 buttons **Change password** and **Manage emails** (changing the current or adding a new email) that take a user to the corresponding pages (that's a part of Django allauth functionality with a customized templates).
 - **Shipping details** section allows to save the shipping information, so for the next purchase the fields in the checkout form will be pre-filled with this info.
 User can update this information anytime.
-- **View order history** link will redirect a user to the Order History page.
+- **Order history** section that displays Order History for account.

 #### Order History
 Order history feature is available only for **authenticated** users.
 - If a user has not made any purchases, the paragraph will inform that the order history is empty with a link to the Product page.
 - If there are completed orders, the table with the following fields: **Order Number**, **Date**, **Items**, **Total** is in place.
 - Clicking the link on the Order number will redirect a user to the **checkout success** page with all the order information.
 The Toast info message will tell the user that it's a past confirmation for the order number.
-- **View My Profile** link will redirect a user to the Profile page.
+- **Back To Profile** link will redirect a user to the Profile page.

 #### Admin product managment
-Product managment feature is available only for **authenticated superuser**.
+- Product managment feature is available only for **authenticated superuser**.
-Admin page allows an owner of the website to add new products/services by filling out one of the two forms - **Add New Product** and **Add New Service** on the Product Management page.
+- Admin page allows an owner of the website to add new products by filling out forms - **Add New Product** on the Product Management page.
-If the form is valid, the product/service is added to the database and the user is redirected to the new created product/service details page.
+- If the form is valid, the product is added to the database and the user is redirected to the new created product details page.
-The defensive design is implemented to restrict other than admin users to manually enter the url to get access to the page.
+- The defensive design is implemented to restrict other than admin users to manually enter the url to get access to the page.
 User will be redirected to the home page with the toast error messages appeared.
-**Edit** and **Delete** product/service functionality allow an admin to make the corresponding manipulations.
-The Delete functionality was updated during the development, so the product/service is not being completely removed from the database, but set as discontinued and is hidden from the user's view and can be set as active again any time.
+- **Edit** and **Delete** product functionality allows an admin to make the corresponding manipulations.
 #### Django-allauth features
 ##### Sign Up
-The sign up page allows a user to create a new account.
+- The sign up page allows a user to create a new account.
 The user is asked to fill the fields "email", "username", "password" and "password (again)".
 When adding a username, the code compares it against existing email to ensure that it is unique.
 If user's input does not meet requirements, flash messages will inform a user about the error.
 When the form is submitted, a **verification email** is sent to the user's email to verify the email and finish registration process.
-There is also a link to the login page for existing users at the bottom of the form.
+- There is also a link to the login page for existing users at the bottom of the form.
- The Registration page is only available to anonymous users and logged-in users are redirected out automatically.
+- The Registration page is only available to anonymous users and logged-in users are redirected out automatically.
 ##### Login
-The login page features the form with "username" and "password" fields, allowing registered users to log into their account.
+- The login page features the form with "username" and "password" fields, allowing registered users to log into their account.
 If the login was successfull, a user is redirected to the home page and the toast success message appears informing that the log in was successful.
 Otherwise, flash messages will be displayed about incorrect user's input.
-There is also a link to the sign up page for new users at the bottom of the form.
+- There is also a link to the sign up page for new users at the bottom of the form.
-As well as that, there's a link to the **forgot password** functionality, using which a user can reset their password.
+- As well as that, there's a link to the **forgot password** functionality, using which a user can reset their password.
-The login page is only available to anonymous users and logged-in users are redirected out automatically.
+- The login page is only available to anonymous users and logged-in users are redirected out automatically.
 ##### Forgot password
-A user can reset their password to be able to login by entering the email.
+- A user can reset their password to be able to login by entering the email.
 Then the link for reseting password will be sent to the email provided.
 The user can create a new password and then login with a new password.
 ##### Logout
-Hitting "logout" button renders logout page, asking to confirm if a user wants to logout.
+- Clicking "logout" button renders logout page, asking to confirm if a user wants to logout.
 It will end their session and redirects to the homepage with a toast success message appeared.
 #### 404 and 500 error pages
-Custom 404 and 500 pages contain heading, short information about the error and a button "Back Home".
+- Custom 404 and 500 pages contain heading, short information about the error and a button "Back Home".
 As well as that, they display navbar that allows users to come back easily to any page if they got lost.

 ### Features Left to Implement
-There are some features that I considered were of secondary importance and I have not implemented them yet due to time constraints, but intend to do so in future when I will be able to dedicate more time to them.
-Most of these features are displayed in my [original wireframes](https://github.com/irinatu17/Art-of-Tea/tree/master/wireframes).
-#### Star based  Rating and Reviews
-This will be the first priority feature I would like to implement in future.
-Users would be able to create, edit and delete their reviews for products and services.
-Rating would be displayd as stars(0-5) in the product details and service details pages.
-Also, in the landing page reviews section, the static reviews would be replaced with the real ones, displaying up to 5 random reviews from the database.
-#### User avatar
-This feature would allow users to assign the standard randomly picked avatar or upload their own photos/avatar.
-Avatar would be displayed on the user Profile page and also near the reviews, if a user have some.
-####  Social account login (Google and Facebook)
-This feature allows users to login using social networks accounts, Google and Facebook, that would enhance user experience and make the login process easier.
-#### Image galleries
-As can be viewed in the original wireframes, I initially planned to assign up to 3 for products and 5 for service images.
-An attempt at this was made by creating **ImageGallery** Model in the Products app.
-However, this feature would require much more time to search for the suitable images, resize them and implement further functionality.
-So due to mentioned above time constraints the ImageGallery model was removed from the database, image and image_url fields were moved to the Product model.
-In the future, I would like to implement this feature and add more images to the products and services for enchancing User Experience.

-Other small features are also considered to be implemented in feature, such as **Back to Top button** or/and **Pagination** in products, **Scroll down button** on the landing page, **Sorting products** by price/name, **Discout system**.
-I would also like to add **more products** to the store.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>